GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/guide-interactivity/index.md

 ## Add a bottom toolbar

-The bottom toolbar is a very flexible way to add more functionality to a custom tab.
+The bottom toolbar is a very flexible way to add more functionality to a Custom Tab.

 {% Img src="image/6hHqS5auVgWhN0cQNQztaJx5w4M2/e0evUtBxkP0uI7kVj8PS.png", alt="Custom Tab with a bottom toolbar", width="320", height="693", class="screenshot screenshot--filled" %}